Anexgohan/AnexWeapons/README.md

 ## Thankyou Note:

-* First off Starsector forum, Alex and everyone involved with modding there[/li]
+* First off Starsector forum, Alex and everyone involved with modding there.
-* Everyone over at Starsector Discord who helped specially AxleMC131, wisp, Histidine, Tartiflette[/li]
+* Everyone over at Starsector Discord who helped specially AxleMC131, wisp, Histidine, Tartiflette.
+* Special thankyou to Nia Tahl, Harmful Mechanic, ruddygreat and "PureTilt, Freelance Vtuber Waifu" for tolerating my noobie ass and pestering them with thousand questions.
-* Various modders whose script I salvaged, credits are commented in the respective files[/li]
+* Various modders whose script I salvaged, credits are commented in the respective files.
+* If i forgot to mention anyone please let me know and im greatful towards you aswell.

 ### Weapons mod for Starsector made in IntelliJ